lbugnion/sample-2018-vslivelasvegas/README.md

 An example using design time data with dependency injection with MVVM Light.

-## 02 Mvvm
+## 02 DotNetStandard

+Code samples for Porting MVVM Light to .NET Standard: Lessons Learned

+TO BE DONE

+## 03 FunctionsAndXamarin

-Code samples for Building Truly Universal Applications with Windows, Xamarin and MVVM
+Code samples for Serverless computing: Azure Functions and Xamarin in 20 minutes

-### HelloXamarin MVVM

-Shows a simple MVVM based application for Xamarin "classic" after refactoring.

-### XamBindingSample

-Shows a lot of binding and commanding examples for Xamarin.iOS, Xamarin.Android and Windows, as well as Observable lists for Android

-### ObservableListApple

-Shows a sample with observable lists for iOS.

-### Flowers

-A complete MVVM Light sample app for Xamarin.iOS, Xamarin.Android, Windows 10, Xamarin.Forms and more.
+TO BE DONE